vildagliptin / metformin

 - Annex IIA - Manufacturing-authorisation holder responsible for batch release

 - Annex IIB - Conditions of the marketing authorisation

 Please note that the size of the above document can exceed 50 pages.

 You are therefore advised to be selective about which sections or pages you wish to print.

 Combinations of oral blood glucose lowering drugs

-- Eucreas is indicated in the treatment of adult patients who are unable to achieve sufficient glycaemic control at their maximally tolerated dose of oral metformin alone or who are already treated with the combination of vildagliptin and metformin as separate tablets.
+- in patients who are already being treated with the combination of vildagliptin and metformin hydrochloride, as separate tablets.

 European Medicines Agency investigates findings on pancreatic risks with GLP-1-based therapies for type-2 diabetes26/03/2013